kellock117/webCommunity/README.md

 # Functions to be implemented

-webpack, typescript for backend, notification, performance improvement of pagination, testing
+webpack, typescript for backend, notification, testing